 You can see the official release announcement here: Download Sandro Pereira’s whitepaper on Liquid Filters.

-You can download, for free, the Using Liquid filters in APIManagement to transform messages whitepaper here:
+You can download, for free, the Using Liquid filters in API Management to transform messages whitepaper here:

-Hope you find this useful!
-So, if you liked the content or found it useful and want to help me write more content, you can buy (or help buy) my son a Star Wars Lego! 🙂
+Hope you find this helpful!
+If you liked the content or found it useful and would like to support me in writing more, consider buying (or helping to buy) a Star Wars Lego set for my son.